 A step towards holistic financial services might be vital for uninterrupted solvency.
 Mindful of the public sentiment, companies finding way to incorporate healthcare into their business proposition are recognized fast.
 Such was the case of Decent, an InsurTech startup sporting special insurance for the self-employed.
 This historically underserved group now had enough reason and incentive to get the coverage they needed (including unlimited virtual primary care).
 This way, Decent’s business tripled since March.

 Response to the pandemic crisis can also take other forms.
-FinTech’s ability to use technology for the greater good has the potential of shedding even more light on its potential.
+FinTech’s ability to use technology for the greater good can shed even more light on its potential.
 Rapidly developed solutions for collecting claims, anti-crisis financial planning and saving local businesses, are examples of financial inclusion at its best.
 This is also true for businesses on a mission to bridge the technology gap in developing countries.
 Companies such as Xendpay and AZA Finance enable users in Africa and Asia to keep afloat and gain access to affordable financial services.

 Lifeline in lockdown